Pammal K. Sambandam: Soundtrack

-The music was composed by Deva and lyrics for all songs were written by Vaali, Kabilan, Pa.
-Vijay and Kamal Haasan.
+The music was composed by Deva.
 The song "Kandhasamy Maadasamy", written and sung by Haasan, has his character teasing a friend who is in a troubled marriage.
+S. Suchitra Lata of The Music Magazine wrote, "Deva, the music director for this production, does a decent job.
+The song I liked most for its warm listening experience was the Hariharan-Chitra duet Sakalakalavallavane".

 Release and reception

 Pammal K. Sambandam was released on 14 January 2002, Pongal day, and became a major commercial success, easily recovering its investment due to the low budget.
 Malathi Rangarajan of The Hindu claimed that "if Mouli had sustained the humorous strain throughout, PKS would have turned out to be a complete comic treat from start to finish.
 Why he did not do it remains a riddle."
 The critic also praised the lead performances and Crazy Mohan's dialogue writing.
 Rajita of Rediff.com described it as "an average film", stating that the only "real highpoint is 'Crazy' Mohan's dialogues".
 BizHat said, "While Pammal K Sambantham does provide good humor, it falls short to be considered as a full-length comedy movie because of its unbalanced mix of drama and humor".
 Visual Dasan of Kalki wrote called the film "above average", saying Deva's music did not help the film in any major way, but Mohan's dialogues and Moulee's direction were the film's saving graces.
+Malini Mannath of Chennai Online wrote "The director has taken the first half of the film at a racy pace, the characters with their quirks, the resultant confusion, Crazy Mohan's crazy lines (though few and far between) helping to pep-up the proceedings.
+Then the desperation shows in the forced attempts to generate humour.
+There are too many characters around and too less happening.
+And with almost all the characters giving up their individuality and receding from their earlier stand, the movie comes to a dull and expected ending".